jobosonchisa/ojuju/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

+ * U+02B0 MODIFIER LETTER SMALL H: not included in any glyphset definition
+ * U+02B7 MODIFIER LETTER SMALL W: not included in any glyphset definition
+ * U+02B8 MODIFIER LETTER SMALL Y: not included in any glyphset definition
+ * U+02B9 MODIFIER LETTER PRIME: not included in any glyphset definition
+ * U+02BE MODIFIER LETTER RIGHT HALF RING: not included in any glyphset definition
+ * U+02BF MODIFIER LETTER LEFT HALF RING: not included in any glyphset definition
+ * U+02C0 MODIFIER LETTER GLOTTAL STOP: not included in any glyphset definition
- * U+02C7 CARON: try adding one of: canadian-aboriginal, yi, tifinagh
+ * U+02C7 CARON: try adding one of: tifinagh, yi, canadian-aboriginal
+ * U+02C8 MODIFIER LETTER VERTICAL LINE: not included in any glyphset definition
+ * U+02CA MODIFIER LETTER ACUTE ACCENT: not included in any glyphset definition
+ * U+02CB MODIFIER LETTER GRAVE ACCENT: not included in any glyphset definition
+ * U+02D7 MODIFIER LETTER MINUS SIGN: not included in any glyphset definition
- * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
- * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
+ * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, cherokee, tifinagh, coptic
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, coptic, cherokee, tifinagh
- * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
+ * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: canadian-aboriginal, math, old-permic, coptic, syriac, malayalam, tifinagh, tai-le
+ * U+0307 COMBINING DOT ABOVE: try adding one of: tifinagh, malayalam, math, coptic, tai-le, syriac, old-permic, canadian-aboriginal
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
- * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
+ * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition
+ * U+0310 COMBINING CANDRABINDU: not included in any glyphset definition
+ * U+0311 COMBINING INVERTED BREVE: try adding coptic
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
+ * U+0313 COMBINING COMMA ABOVE: try adding old-permic
+ * U+0315 COMBINING COMMA ABOVE RIGHT: not included in any glyphset definition
  * U+031B COMBINING HORN: not included in any glyphset definition
+ * U+0324 COMBINING DIAERESIS BELOW: try adding one of: cherokee, syriac
+ * U+0325 COMBINING RING BELOW: try adding syriac
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
+ * U+032D COMBINING CIRCUMFLEX ACCENT BELOW: try adding syriac
+ * U+032F COMBINING INVERTED BREVE BELOW: not included in any glyphset definition
+ * U+0330 COMBINING TILDE BELOW: try adding one of: math, cherokee, syriac
+ * U+0331 COMBINING MACRON BELOW: try adding one of: tifinagh, cherokee, caucasian-albanian, gothic, syriac
+ * U+0332 COMBINING LOW LINE: not included in any glyphset definition
+ * U+0334 COMBINING TILDE OVERLAY: not included in any glyphset definition
+ * U+0335 COMBINING SHORT STROKE OVERLAY: not included in any glyphset definition
+ * U+0358 COMBINING DOT ABOVE RIGHT: try adding osage
+ * U+03BB GREEK SMALL LETTER LAMDA: try adding one of: math, greek
+ * U+03C7 GREEK SMALL LETTER CHI: try adding one of: math, greek
+ * U+1D58 MODIFIER LETTER SMALL U: not included in any glyphset definition
+ * U+1D5B MODIFIER LETTER SMALL V: not included in any glyphset definition
+ * U+1D7D LATIN SMALL LETTER P WITH STROKE: not included in any glyphset definition
+ * U+1DBB MODIFIER LETTER SMALL Z: not included in any glyphset definition
+ * U+1DBF MODIFIER LETTER SMALL THETA: not included in any glyphset definition
+ * U+1DC4 COMBINING MACRON-ACUTE: not included in any glyphset definition
+ * U+1DC5 COMBINING GRAVE-MACRON: not included in any glyphset definition
+ * U+1DC6 COMBINING MACRON-GRAVE: not included in any glyphset definition
+ * U+1DC7 COMBINING ACUTE-MACRON: not included in any glyphset definition
+ * U+1DCA COMBINING LATIN SMALL LETTER R BELOW: not included in any glyphset definition
+ * U+207F SUPERSCRIPT LATIN SMALL LETTER N: not included in any glyphset definition
+ * U+2144 TURNED SANS-SERIF CAPITAL Y: not included in any glyphset definition
  * U+25CA LOZENGE: try adding one of: math, symbols
- * U+25CC DOTTED CIRCLE: try adding one of: balinese, brahmi, mongolian, meetei-mayek, kaithi, tirhuta, psalter-pahlavi, rejang, tai-viet, limbu, modi, symbols, thai, gujarati, caucasian-albanian, pahawh-hmong, sogdian, soyombo, phags-pa, tagalog, javanese, marchen, masaram-gondi, adlam, cham, old-permic, sinhala, zanabazar-square, sundanese, tamil, kayah-li, kannada, gurmukhi, dogra, tifinagh, chakma, buginese, yi, hebrew, bhaiksuki, miao, bengali, bassa-vah, myanmar, malayalam, newa, khojki, mahajani, syloti-nagri, syriac, mandaic, sharada, osage, khudawadi, devanagari, math, tai-le, khmer, buhid, thaana, duployan, hanunoo, wancho, music, mende-kikakui, gunjala-gondi, coptic, batak, ahom, elbasan, manichaean, telugu, grantha, lepcha, oriya, kharoshthi, siddham, tagbanwa, hanifi-rohingya, tibetan, nko, new-tai-lue, lao, takri
+ * U+25CC DOTTED CIRCLE: try adding one of: yi, chakma, soyombo, gunjala-gondi, zanabazar-square, mandaic, lepcha, phags-pa, coptic, bengali, takri, caucasian-albanian, khojki, khmer, manichaean, dogra, sogdian, javanese, cham, batak, bhaiksuki, bassa-vah, old-permic, elbasan, telugu, buginese, gurmukhi, ahom, tibetan, sinhala, buhid, symbols, grantha, khudawadi, rejang, kayah-li, syriac, hanunoo, adlam, balinese, mongolian, marchen, sundanese, kharoshthi, tagbanwa, limbu, devanagari, siddham, tai-viet, meetei-mayek, thai, gujarati, oriya, new-tai-lue, hebrew, malayalam, brahmi, tifinagh, wancho, mahajani, modi, hanifi-rohingya, nko, syloti-nagri, miao, thaana, duployan, math, sharada, osage, tai-le, mende-kikakui, psalter-pahlavi, kaithi, tagalog, tirhuta, music, myanmar, tamil, lao, newa, kannada, pahawh-hmong, masaram-gondi
+ * U+AB53 LATIN SMALL LETTER CHI: not included in any glyphset definition

 Or you can add the above codepoints to one of the subsets supported by the font: `latin`, `latin-ext`, `vietnamese` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Font has old ttfautohint applied? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/old_ttfautohint">com.google.fonts/check/old_ttfautohint</a>)</summary><div>